Online Bachelor’s in Computer Science CurriculumOnline Bachelor’s in Computer Science CurriculumOnline Bachelor’s in Computer Science Curriculum

 • This course will allow students to implement and audit the Critical Security Controls as documented by the Council on Cyber Security.
 These Critical Security Controls are rapidly becoming accepted as the highest priority list of what must be done and proven at nearly all organizations.

-• Virtualization technologies require planning with regard to access controls, user permissions and traditional security controls.
-Virtualized infrastructure is being located in the cloud which will dictate policies and processes that will need to be adapted to work within a cloud structure.
+• Virtualization technologies require planning regarding access controls, user permissions, and traditional security controls.
+The cloud location of virtualized infrastructure will dictate policies and processes that need to be adapted and secured to work within that structure.
+This course will allow students to understand what security in the cloud means and how to implement, configure, and operate a market-leading cloud security solution.

 • This course will focus on digital forensic practices, tools, and exercises for the collection of electronic evidence on network, client, and mobile devices.
 Specific discussion will also include the introduction process of this electronic evidence in civil and criminal cases.

-• This course explores malware analysis tools and techniques that target and infect Windows systems.
-Knowing the capabilities of malware is critical to an organization’s ability to derive threat intelligence, respond to information security incidents, and establish defenses.
+• This course explores incident response techniques, plans, frameworks, and analysis tools that target and infect computer systems.
+Knowing malware’s capabilities is critical to an organization’s Incident Response efforts and its ability to derive preventive threat intelligence to respond to security incidents and establish defenses.
+By the end of the course, students will have a foundation in preparation for the CYSA+ CompTIA certification exam.

 Data Science Certificate (18 Credit Hours)